denten-books/plain-text/main.md

 written inscriptions which, in contrast to all historical writing tools, are able to read and write by themselves [@kittler_there_1995]."
 According to this schema, Kittler sees the paper-bound design blueprints of the first integrated microprocessor as the last "real" piece of writing.
-Everything after that point is hardware.
+Everything written after that point is hardware (because software is hardware).
 Manovich inverts Kittler's argument into "there is only software," by which he means that in a pragmatic sense, the affordances of a given medium are determined by software.
 The printed page begins to differ from the screen only when the readers are able to do something on the screen that they could not on paper.
-To this end, Manovich encourages his readers to become active developers of software, rather than passive consumers [@manovich_there_2011, 274].
-Writing in the silicon age is possible, after all.
-Of course, Kittler could object that a reader's agency is still limited to the chip architecture.
+To this end, Manovich encourages his readers to become active developers of software, rather than its passive consumers [@manovich_there_2011, 274].
+In that, Manovich reasserts the possibility of writing in the silicon age.
+Kittler could object to that line of reasoning in maintaining that chip architecture (the last written work, according to him) still determines (as foundation) all higher levels of textuality "floating" above the silicon bedrock.
+And no amount of learning to code can give an ordinary subject the resources required to write in silicon--a process so advanced and expensive as to be limited to a handful of international chip manufacturers.
+In opening a successive nested series of black boxes, the post-silicon writer hits the impenetrable bedrock of chip architecture.
+Under these conditions, is it even worthwhile to follow Manovich's call for new literacies?
+Is writing still possible?
-Many readers know how to code, but few have the resources to manufacture hardware and on some level the layout of microprocessor circuitry is a type of programming, miniaturized and mass produced at scales not accessible to the general public.
-The link between hardware and software is indeed blurry at that level.

 [ln2-gurevich]: Kittler mistakingly attributes "Algorithms in the World of Bounded Resources" to Brosl Hasslacher.
 The author is rather Yuri Gurevich,